R-Hendry/datasciencecoursera/Tips.md

 8) git push -u origin master

 9) Git Bash will ask you for your user name and password.
-Don't freak out, keep writing the password even if you don't see anything on the screen.
-Hit enter and that's it!

 10) Refresh your GitHub repository page and you will now see the required file there.